 This website provides information and resources relating to crimes motivated by prejudice, or hate crime.
 It is maintained by Glasgow City Council on behalf of the Glasgow Hate Crime Working Group.
 While some of the information on the website relates to Scotland as a whole, this website’s main focus is on Glasgow.

 Crimes motivated by prejudice have a damaging effect on individuals and communities.
 Social isolation, feelings of anger, shame and embarrassment, mistrust, depression, fearfulness and anxiety are all common reactions for victims of hate crime.
 These in turn can impact on many areas of life including employment, education, health, housing, relationships and ability to fully participate in society.

 The harm of hate crime goes further and we recognise that the impact of hate crime extends beyond the individual victims who experience the hostility, to whole communities and social groups.
 Good social relations generally are undermined by hate crimes, as they create mistrust and suspicion between communities.
 This makes hate crime an issue for every service and every community.

 The Scottish Government has made it justice strategy priority to enable communities to be safe and supportive, where individuals exercise their rights and responsibilities.
 This means that promoting good relations and tackling hate crime should be a priority for public agencies such as local authorities, as well as Police Scotland.
 We are all responsible for working together on the government’s priorities for justice.

-Community Safety Glasgow is responsible for this website.
-Along with our partners, we are working to increase awareness of hate crime, prevent hate crime from happening, encourage reporting when it does happen.
+Glasgow City Council is responsible for this website.
+Along with our partners, we are working to increase awareness of hate crime, prevent hate crime from happening and encourage reporting when it does happen.

-Although Community Safety Glasgow has a local focus on the city of Glasgow, the website includes information focused on hate crime that is useful nationally.
+Glasgow City Council has a focus on the city of Glasgow, however the website includes information focused on hate crime that is useful nationally.

 The website aims to: